 Franco Nevada is the world’s largest and most successful gold royalty company.
-The company’s portfolio is highly diversified by commodity, geography, revenue type and projects.
+The company’s portfolio is highly diversified by commodity, geography, revenue type, and projects.
 Franco Nevada has interests in 227 exploration stage mineral properties including 202 precious metals assets and 25 other exploration assets.
 It has a diversified portfolio that includes 56 producing assets consisting of four larger cash-flowing assets, Antamina, Antapaccay, Candelaria and Cobre Panama, and 52 smaller cash-flowing assets.

-Over 88% of Franco’s revenue (Q1 2019) was derived from gold and gold equivalents (63% gold, 11% silver, 11% PGM and 3% other mining assets) and 12% from energy (oil, gas, and NGLs).
-Geographically, Americas is its largest market accounting for over 80% of total revenues – 42% Latin America, 18% U.S. and 20% Canada, followed by the rest of the world.
+Over 89% of Franco’s revenue (Q1 2020) was derived from gold and gold equivalents (69% gold, 9% silver, 9.4% PGM, and 1% other mining assets) and 11% from energy (oil, gas, and NGLs).
+Geographically, Americas is its largest market accounting for nearly 87% of total revenues – 49% Latin America, 19% U.S., and 19% Canada, followed by the rest of the world.
 The company has low exposure to operating risks and provides investors with gold price and exploration optionality.Investment Data

 - Ticker: TSE:FNV

 - Industry: Gold

 - P/E: 166.39

 - Dividend Growth: Members Only

 Revenue Growth & Market Exposure

 Franco Nevada strives to generate 80% of revenue from precious metals such as gold, silver, and PGM over the long term.
 The balance 20% will be sourced from the energy business, which provides a good diversification from its precious metals business especially at the time of weakness in pricing.
 Franco-Nevada’s revenue is generated from various forms of agreements, ranging from net smelter return royalties, streams, net profits and royalty interests, working interests, and other types of arrangements.